FabioRosado/landing-page/README.md

 ### Prerequisites

-You need to register at [OpenWeatherMap](https://openweathermap.org/) and subscribe for a free api key of the Current weather data from [this page](https://openweathermap.org/api).
+You need to register at [OpenWeatherMap](https://openweathermap.org/) and subscribe for a free API key of the Current weather data from [this page](https://openweathermap.org/api).

-Then open the file `main.js` in your favourite editor and add your api key on line 3.
+Then open the file `main.js` in your favourite editor and add your API key on line 3.

 ```
 const weatherApi = "&APPID=" +  "{your API Key here}";